SerKnight/sdk_readme_template/README.md

 Here are a few things you should be aware of as a contributor:
 * Xero has adopted the Contributor Covenant [Code of Conduct](https://github.com/XeroAPI/xero-ruby/blob/master/CODE_OF_CONDUCT.md), we expect all contributors in our community to adhere to it
-* If you raise an issue then please make sure to fill out the github issue template, doing so helps us help you
+* If you raise an issue then please make sure to fill out the Github issue template, doing so helps us help you
 * You’re welcome to raise PRs.
 As our SDKs are generated we may use your code in the core SDK build instead of merging your code
 * We have a [contribution guide](https://github.com/XeroAPI/xero-ruby/blob/master/CONTRIBUTING.md) for you to follow when contributing to this SDK
 * Curious about how we generate our SDK’s?
 Have a [read of our process](https://devblog.xero.com/building-sdks-for-the-future-b79ff726dfd6) and have a look at our [OpenAPISpec](https://github.com/XeroAPI/Xero-OpenAPI)
 * This software is published under the [MIT License](https://github.com/XeroAPI/xero-ruby/blob/master/LICENSE)

 For questions that aren’t related to SDKs please refer to our [developer support page](https://developer.xero.com/support/).

+### Contributing
+PRs, issues, and discussion are highly appreciated and encouraged.
+Note that the majority of this project is generated code based on [Xero's OpenAPI specs](https://github.com/XeroAPI/Xero-OpenAPI) - PR's will be evaluated and pre-merge will be incorporated into the root generation templates.

+### < TODO - add section about how to run test suite, or add new unit tests >
+### Versioning
+We do our best to keep OS industry `semver` standards, but we can make mistakes!
+If something is not accurately reflected in a version's release notes please let the team know.